davidwagenblast/David-Wagenblast/README.md

 ## Experience

+# TSA

-### Technology Student Assosiation, Chapter Executive Board
+### Technology Student Assosiation, Chapter Executive Board (2015-2018)
 As Reporter, I handled communication between our school and the state board, and helped get information about the club posted onto local websites.
 This position was also a leadership role, in which I organized and managed a team of 30 students.
-2015-2018

-### Technology Student Assosiation, State Executive Board
+### Technology Student Assosiation, State Executive Board (2018-2019)
-While serving on this position I have handled the organization of an Organization with over 25,000 members, and I have handled all communication and outreach with the membership.
+While serving on this position I have helped to handle an Organization with over 15,000 members, and I have handled all communication and outreach with the membership.

-2018-2019
+### Technology Student Assosiation, Chapter Executive Board President (2019-2020)
+After gaining valuable experience on the State Board, I chose to run for chapter president so I could best help my TSA Chapter suceed.

+# Class/Student Council

-### Student Class Vice President, Howell High School
+### Class Vice President, Howell High School (2018-2019)
-I currently co-lead a class of over 600 students, organize class events, and merchandising.
+I  co-lead a class of over 600 students, organized class wide events, and presided over executive functions when the President was absent.

-2018-2019
+### Student Vice President, Howell High School (2019-2020)
+I currently co-lead a school of over 2000 students, organize school wide events, and preside over executive functions when the President is absent.

+# Police Athletic League

+### Police Athletic League Interim Project Coordinator (2018-2019)
+Helped to organize events and community service projects, while learning leadership skills from others on the board.

+### Police Athletic League Co-President (2019-2020)
+[Fill in info when done]

 ### Education

 2017-2021
-International Baccalaureate Student, Howell High School 4.25 GPA, 2 Honorary Medals from FRHSD for participation and successes in the TSA Program (Technology Student Association)
+Howell High School, AP Student
+[Final GPA, Class Rank]

 2014-2017
 Honors Graduate, Howell Middle School South